 All bid opportunities are required to be published for a minimum of fifteen (15) calendar days between the first posting date and the date set for receipt and opening of bids.
-During the advertisement period, prospective bidders may only contact the purchasing agency for inquiries and clarifications in accordance with the solicitation requirements.
-Only written responses are binding on the agency, and shall be made available to all potential bidders on the SPB website.
+During the advertisement period, prospective bidders/suppliers may only contact the purchasing agency for inquiries and clarifications in accordance with the solicitation requirements.
+Only written responses are binding on the agency, and shall be made available to all potential bidders/suppliers on the SPB website.
 The Team shall post a written addendum to the RFP/ITB that details any changes to the RFP/ITB on the website.

 Addenda are typically used to communicate material changes to the RFP/ITB, and correct minor defects.
-If the purchasing agency must amend the RFP/ITB, it may need to consider the impact to the potential bidder and determine if additional time should be given for submission of bids.
+If the purchasing agency must amend the RFP/ITB, it may need to consider the impact to the potential bidders/suppliers and determine if additional time should be given for submission of bids.

-6.3.
-Pre-Bid Conference
+6.3 Pre-Bid Conference

-A pre-bid conference is conducted to explain the procurement requirements to potential bidders and allow potential bidders to ask questions.
+A pre-bid conference is conducted to explain the procurement requirements to potential bidders/suppliers and allow potential bidders/suppliers to ask questions.
 Pre-Bid Conferences may be mandatory or optional at the discretion of the agency.
 Responses to questions during the Pre-Bid Conference are not binding on the State unless answered in writing, and posted to the SPB website.

-6.4.
-Question and Answer Period
+6.4 Question and Answer Period

-Vendors may be provided an opportunity to submit written questions concerning the RFP/ITB at least once (some RFP/ITBs will have multiple question and answer periods).
+Potential bidders/suppliers may be provided an opportunity to submit written questions concerning the RFP/ITB at least once (some RFP/ITBs will have multiple question and answer periods).
 A specific deadline for the submission of questions is set out in the Schedule of Events.
-Subsequent to any Question and Answer Period, if a vendor has additional questions, the vendor may contact the buyer.
+Subsequent to any Question and Answer Period, if a potential bidders/supplier has additional questions, the potential bidder/supplier may contact the buyer.
 The State reserves the right to consider additional questions and provide written responses.
 Questions are submitted in writing to the SPB Buyer, who then forwards them to the agency contact once the submission deadline has passed.
 Sometimes, however, questions are forwarded as they are received due to complexity and/or time constraints.
 The agency prepares the answers and submits them to SPB for review and approval.
 The Buyer works with the agency to make sure all questions are answered as well as possible, and prepares an Addendum to the RFP/ITB for posting on SPB's website.

-6.5.
-Final Preparations/Receipt of Bids
+6.5 Final Preparations/Receipt of Bids

-Prior to the opening date, the agency contact may meet with the RFP evaluation committee to make the final preparations for the evaluation process, which may include scheduling any necessary meetings, evaluator preparation, and answer evaluator questions.
+Prior to the opening date, the agency contact may meet with the RFP/ITB evaluation committee to make the final preparations for the evaluation process, which may include scheduling any necessary meetings, evaluator preparation, and answer evaluator questions.

-All proposals must be received by SPB, or the agency, by the date and hour indicated on the RFP/ITB form.
+All bids must be received by SPB, or the agency, by the date and hour indicated on the RFP/ITB form.
 Late bids will not be accepted, regardless of cause.
-Late bids will be considered invalid and returned to the bidder unopened at their expense upon request.
+Late bids will be considered invalid and returned to the bidder/supplier unopened at their expense upon request.

 Upon receipt by the purchasing agency, bid documents shall be date and time stamped but not opened.
 Bids shall be stored in a secure place until the time and date set for bid opening.
 At the time, date and place designated in the RFP/ITB for bid opening, the Team and at least one witness shall publicly open all bids received.
-The names of the bidders and the amounts of their bids shall be read aloud.
+For services, the Buyer will read the names of the bidders/suppliers who submitted a Bid.
+For goods, the names of the bidders/suppliers will be read and bid amounts may be read aloud.

-6.6.
-Mistakes in a Bid
+6.6 Mistakes in a Bid